 ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES

 Market Information

 HighPeak Energy's common stock and warrants are listed and traded on the Nasdaq under the symbols "HPK" and "HPKEW," respectively.
+HighPeak Energy's CVRs are quoted on the OTC market under the symbol "HPKER."

 Holders